-As part of the Envision Littleton engagement, an online survey was created as one of many opportunities to voice values, concerns, and priorities about Littleton's future.
-The Envision Littleton survey was open from June 12 to September 4, 2018.
-The survey was highly publicized through a variety of communication methods and a paper survey was also available.
-The survey was open to anyone and is not a scientific sample of residents.
-As such, the results represent the opinions of those who took the survey and are not representative of all voices and opinions.
-The survey results provide insight into values and priorities that, when combined with results from other engagement methods for Envision Littleton, establish the basis for the vision and guiding principles.
+As part of the Envision Littleton engagement an online survey was created as one of many opportunities to voice values, concerns, and priorities about Littleton's future.
+The Envision Littleton Survey was open from June 12 to September 4, 2018.
+The survey was highly publicized through a variety of communication methods and a paper survey was also made available.
+The survey was open to anyone who wanted to take it and is not a scientific sample of residents.
+As such the results should be taken to represent the opinions of those who took the survey and not as representative of all voices and opinions.
+The survey results do provide insight into values and priorities that, when combined with results from other engagement methods for Envision Littleton, established the basis for the vision and guiding principles.